guilhermesad/rspotify/README.md

 my_tracks.size #=> 2
 ```

-Some endpoints require authentication to be accessed, such as playlists.
+Some data require authentication to be accessed, such as playlists.
 You can easily get your credentials [here](https://developer.spotify.com/my-applications).

 Then just copy and paste them like so: